Applied-Scientific-Research/Omega2D/README.md

 Completed tasks:

+* ~~Get new arch to create a line or a blob of inert particles, compute their motion, and draw them~~
+* ~~Set tracer points to be a constant fraction of the minimum particle size~~
 * ~~Echo correct number of particles and points in the GUI~~
 * ~~Make alternative path for drawing points - do not pass strength or radius, just color and position~~
 * ~~Make a second copy of all particles in Points and compute their motion, also - compare to Particles~~